Explosive Diarrhea After Eating: 9 Causes Explained.

 IBS has many subtypes.
 The important subtype that can cause recurrent explosive diarrhea after eating is diarrhea-predominant IBS.

-IBS with diarrhea is triggered by either food or stress.
-IBS diarrhea after eating is related to a famous group of food called FODMAPs (Fermentable Oligo-, Di-, Monosaccharides And Polyols).
+Either food or stress triggers IBS with diarrhea.
+IBS diarrhea after eating is related to a famous group of food called FODMAPs (Fermentable Oligo-, Di-, Monosaccharides, And Polyols).

 Common Examples of food that trigger Explosive diarrhea after eating with IBS:

-- Fructose is present in fruits such as apples, pears, mangoes, and honey.
+• Fructose is present in apples, pears, mangoes, and honey.

-- Artificial sweeteners such as sorbitol, mannitol, xylitol.
+• Artificial sweeteners such as sorbitol, mannitol, and xylitol.

 The complete list of food that triggers IBS is here.

-Consult your doctor if you think you have IBS (if you experience explosive diarrhea after eating for months).
+Consult your doctor if you have IBS (if you experience explosive diarrhea after eating for months).

 2- Exaggerated gastrocolic reflex.

-Another common cause of diarrhea after eating is a condition called exaggerated gastrocolic reflex.
+Another common cause of diarrhea after eating is an exaggerated gastrocolic reflex.

 Certain people may experience exaggeration of the reflex leading to explosive diarrhea after eating.